32 Places to Find Creative Writing Inspiration

 3. A Closet

-Yes, I know some of you may consider this a weird one, and I don’t recommend you ensconce yourself in your closet for hours on end if it’s only 3 by 4 ft.
-But a closet is being ideal place for idea generation.
+Yes, I know some of you may consider this a weird one, and I don’t recommend you ensconce yourself in your closet for hours on end if it’s only 3 by 4 feet.
+But a closet is an ideal place for idea generation.
 With no window or clutter to clean, they can block out distractions.
 You can usually find personal objects in a closet.
 It could be pairs of shoes or a motley of pants and shirts.
 These and other pieces of clothing can remind you of certain things.
 Some of you have closets that are much more spacious than that.
 If so, you can pull up a chair and a table and use the closet as your writing sanctuary in addition to a retreat whenever you find yourself in a pinch for ideas.
 Make sure you have adequate ventilation, and hydrate yourself while you brainstorm and/or write.

 4. A Long-Forgotten Voicemail